 The image above is a small scale model of the clock.
 The monumental scale clock is designed to last for 10,000 years.
 It will tick once per year, chime with a unique song every century, and a cuckoo will appear every millennium.
 It is under construction now in a limestone mountain in west Texas.
 Danny was the founder of Thinking Machines Corporation, the builders of Connection Machine super computers, which were the fastest in the world during the 1990s.
 We used one here at Schlumberger in Austin.
 Danny's co-chair at the Long Now is Steward Brand, the editor of the Whole Earth Catalog.
 The Long Now Foundation was established to foster long-term thinking and responsibility.
 They sponsor other projects in addition to the clock.
 Their SALT seminars are well worth your time.

 Don Elledge's clock is in the form of an orrery.
-Executed as a beautiful fusing of
+Executed as a beautiful

-it at Tycho Design:
+about it at Tycho Design:

 image credit Tycho Design